stratum-mining/sv2-spec/05-Mining-Protocol.md

 The server does not have to double check that the sequence numbers sent by a client are actually increasing.
 It can simply use the last one received when sending a response.
-It is the client’s responsibility to keep the sequence numbers correct/useful.
+It is the client’s responsibility to keep the sequence numbers correct and useful.

 ### 5.3.14 `SubmitShares.Error` (Server -> Client)